Rick hears his neighbor’s cat on his front porch.

 “How’s Saturday morning around nine?
-I’ll meet you here.”
+I can meet you here.”

 “That works for me.
 It’s going to be a big help.
-I’ll bring our photographer.
-From the pictures, we’ll try to locate what was removed, working with the Chico police department and possibly the Butte County sheriff’s office.
+I’ll bring our staff photographer.
+From the pictures he takes, and Mrs. Billingsley’s, we’ll try to locate what was removed, working with the Chico police department and possibly the Butte County sheriff’s office try to locate where they’ve been taken.
 You said June Rios’ car was found in Paradise?”